What is Melanin?

 Melanin and Aging Skin

 As most women over 50 can attest to, with increased age, skin can become thinner, can change tone and appear more translucent.
 The number of melanocytes decreases and the remaining melanocytes get larger in size as one ages.
-With advanced age, melanin may increase in the skin (dark spots) and decrease in hair (greying of the hair).
+With advanced age, melanin may increase in the skin (dark spots) and decrease in hair (greying of the hair).What Ingredients Can Reduce and Prevent Dark Spots?

 Aging is a gift, but if you are wanting to look and feel a little younger, we don’t blame you.
 Thanks to skincare solutions, you can reduce visible signs of aging.
 There are cosmetic procedures like laser therapy, intense pulsed light, chemical peels and microdermabrasion that can help even out your skin.
-Be sure to consult with a board-certified dermatologist or NP because certain treatments can worsen hyperpigmentation.
+Be sure to consult with a board-certified dermatologist or NP because certain treatments can worsen hyperpigmentation.- Vitamin C

 - Kojic acid